dzjkb/dzjkb.github.io/pages/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: Post
+layout: list
 permalink: /
-title: Jekyll Garden
+title: Dzjkb
 ---

+Hi!
+Welcome to my garden.
+Take a look around...